bsmg/beat-saber-community-wiki/mapping/glossary.md

 **Loloppe Notes:** Two same direction blocks placed side-by-side such that hitting both requires abusing the block hitbox.
 Named after the mapper who made them famous.
 # M
 **Mapping Extensions:** A mod developed by Kyle1314 that allows mappers access to a number of unique utilities for advanced mapping.
 See also Precision Placement, Precision Rotation, JSON Walls
 **Mediocre Mapper:** The most popular community mapper.
 Developed by squeaksies as a fork of the original EditSaber editor by Ikiewa.
-No longer in development or supported by sq
+No longer in development or supported by its author
 **Mine:** A *block* that looks like a spiky circle and that damages the player if their saber touches it.
 It is safe for a mine to pass through the player’s body.
 Also known as *Bomb*
 **Mismap:** A mistake, incorrect, or faulty choice in a map.
 **Modding:** A derivative of “Moderation.”
 The act of thoroughly reviewing and providing feedback on a map to check for adherence to ranking criteria or for general improvement.
-Originates from Osu!
-A map should be modded prior to submitting a rank request.
+Originates from the rhythm game *osu!* A map should be modded prior to submitting a rank request.
 Unrelated to game mods that alter the UI or gameplay of Beat Saber.
 **Multiple BPM:** A song with one or more BPM changes as intended by the song’s composer.
 Also known as Variable BPM
 # N
 **NJS:** Abbreviation of Note Jump Speed.